tiimgreen/github-cheat-sheet/README.md

 ### Repository Templates

-You can set your repository to template which allows anyone to copy the files and structure and allowing them to instantly use the files (e.g. for a tutorial or if writing boilerplate code).
+You can enable templating on your repository which allows anyone to copy the directory structure and files, allowing them to instantly use the files (e.g. for a tutorial or if writing boilerplate code).
+This can be enabled in the settings of your repository.

-This is done by going into settings for your repository and changing it to a template one
 ![Convert](https://i.postimg.cc/hGCrVm9F/Template.gif)

 Changing to a template repository will give a new URL endpoint which can be shared and instantly allows users to use your repository as a template.
 Alternatively, they can go to your repository and click the 'Use as template' button.